 Implementing AES-256 for Serialized Data at Rest in DSCSA-Compliant Supply Chains

 Unit-level traceability under the Drug Supply Chain Security Act (DSCSA) has fundamentally transformed pharmaceutical serialization from a static packaging-line compliance checkpoint into a continuous, enterprise-wide data lifecycle requirement.
 While interoperability frameworks such as GS1 EPCIS 2.0 and Verification Router Service (VRS) architectures standardize how serialized identifiers are exchanged across trading partners, the persistence layer demands equally rigorous cryptographic controls.
-Securing serialized data at rest with AES-256 is no longer an optional security enhancement; it is a foundational control for preserving chain-of-custody integrity, satisfying 21 CFR Part 11 electronic record requirements, and mitigating breach exposure across manufacturing, wholesale distribution, and dispensing nodes.
+Securing serialized data at rest with AES-256 is a foundational control for preserving chain-of-custody integrity, satisfying 21 CFR Part 11 electronic record requirements, and mitigating breach exposure across manufacturing, wholesale distribution, and dispensing nodes.

 Regulatory Alignment & Cryptographic Design Parameters